Rachel Yun is a junior at Yale University, majoring in English with a Creative Writing Concentration, and Film & Media Studies.

 Rachel devoted over 300 total hours to clinical volunteering in Los Angeles, CA, specializing in the Emergency Department, and to facilitating the accessibility to medication in New Haven, CT, with Haven Free Clinic Pharmacy.
 In doing so, she reflected on the concerning implications of a lack of humanity in the healthcare space.

-As the Director of Communications of Yale Undergraduate Screenwriting Syndicate, Rachel ensures that a friendly, inspiring environment is available for screenwriters at any level, and that close connections can be created with other filmmakers through the Cinemat.
+As the Director of Communications of Yale Undergraduate Screenwriting Syndicate, Rachel ensures that a friendly, inspiring environment is available for screenwriters at any experience level, and that close connections can be created with other filmmakers through the Yale Cinemat, Yale's only student-run film production organization.

 Rachel’s biggest creative inspirations include Han Kang (The White Book, The Vegetarian), Kazuo Ishiguro (Never Let Me Go), Tatsuki Fujimoto (Look Back), and Lim Sang Choon (When the Camellia Blooms, When Life Gives You Tangerines).